iotaledger/goshimmer/docs/implementation_design/configuration_parameters.md

 ```

 The same arguments can be passed through command line arguments in a following way.
 Embedded objects' values are described using JSON dot-notation.
-Additionally, user can pass path of the JSON config file through command-line argument as well, as shown in an example below.
+Additionally,the user can pass the path of the JSON config file through a command-line argument as well, as shown in an example below.

 ```bash
 goshimmer \